crsl4/fast-stats/DOCS.md

 ### Data Upload

 Click `Data Upload` in the sidepanel to upload a data file.
 The dataset should be in csv format and it will be uploaded using the Data Upload box.
 Data should be numeric or categorical and should not contain any NULL/NaN/NA values.
 The file should be no larger than 10MB.
+Users are encouraged to read the paper on [Data Organization in Spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989).

 WI Fast Stats web app comes with a sample dataset and in the examples below, we will use the "Sample dataset".
 The sample datasets are described on the web app, and we also describe them next: